mbutterick/pollen-users/README.md

 ### To post

 You need a GitHub account (free; email address needed).
-The [post a new thread](https://github.com/mbutterick/pollen-users/issues/new).
+Then [post a new issue](https://github.com/mbutterick/pollen-users/issues/new).

 ### After I post a question, when should I use the “close issue” button?